 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The main roof is of pitched design overlaid in slate with metal ridge details.
-The roof over the rear projection is overlaid in similar materials.
-Our inspection of roof space areas was via hatches formed at attic floor level and our inspections revealed the roof structures to be of timber framed construction overlaid in timber sarking.
+The roof is of pitched and hipped design overlaid in slate with metal ridge details.
+There is a metal skylight on the hipped roof pitch.
+Our inspection of the roof void was via a hall ceiling hatch and our "head and shoulders" style inspection revealed the roof to be of timber framed constructin overlaid in timber sarking.

 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-There is a mixture of PVC and cast iron goods.
+There is a mixture of uPVC and cast-iron goods.

 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls over the original property are of solid stone construction, predominantly roughcast externally with some areas of smooth render.
-The walls of the rear projection appear to be of cavity brick construction or similar, roughcast externally.
-It appears that cavity wall insulation has been installed.
+The walls appear to be of cavity brick construction, roughcast externally.

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows are predominantly uPVC framed sealed unit double and triple glazed units with similar French doors to the rear.
-There are timber framed double glazed Velux units at attic floor level.
-The main front entrance door is a composite panel unit with double glazing.
+Windows are of uPVC framed, sealed unit double glazing.
+External doors are of timber units with glazing.
+External joinery comprises some timber fascias.

 External decorations Visually inspected.
-Painted cast iron and masonry.
+Painted masonry, cast-iron and joinery.